-DIVISION 2 LIVING IN A FAMILY
+LIVING IN A FAMILY

 2860.
 Beginner (Ages 6-7) - Family Study Notebook and Poster Showing Stages and Changes in the Life of a Family, Ways that a Family Builds its Own Kind of Family, etc (Minimum 10 Pages) 2861.
 Junior(Ages 8-11) - Family Study Notebook and Poster Showing Stages and Changes in the Life of a Family, Ways that a Family Builds its Own Kind of Family, etc (Minimum 12 Pages) 2862.
-Intermediate (Ages 12-15) - Family Study Notebook and Poster Showing Stages and Changes in the Life of a Family, Ways that a Family Builds its Own Kind of Family, etc (Minimum 16 Pages)
+Intermediate (Ages 12-15) - Family Study Notebook and Poster Showing Stages and Changes in the Life of a Family, Ways that a Family Builds its Own Kind of Family, Ways that a Family Builds its Own Kind of Family, etc (Minimum 16 Pages)